 4. Whether or not the essential elements of a service, program, course, activity, job or facility are compromised with the accommodation.

 Occasionally, or in new, complex, or sensitive circumstances, it may be necessary for DSS staff to consult with other appropriate college personnel regarding accommodations.
-Following is information about some of the most frequently used accommodations, as well as applicable policies and procedures associated with the implementation of the accommodation(s).
+The following information is about some of the most frequently used accommodations, as well as applicable policies and procedures associated with the implementation of the accommodation(s).